sekuja/evm-address-maker/README.md

 npm run build
 ```

-## 📊 Output: The bot will search for an address that matches the `.env` configuration.
+## 📊 Output: The tool will search for an address that matches the `.env` configuration.
 Example output:

 ```
 WSL@DESKTOP:~/evm-address-maker$ npm run build